UniversityOfPlymouth-Electronics/DigitalSystems/level5/seq_logic.md

  | - | A solution `d_ff_tb-solution.sv` is provided |

 ## Task-238 J-K Flip-Flop
-Another commonly used sequential building block is the KJ Flip Flop.
+Another commonly used sequential building block is the JK Flip Flop.
 This is similar to the SR latch (J is set, K is reset), but it is synchronous and `{J,K} = 2'b11` is valid.

 Please see section 5.3 in [1].